-The waste-to-energy plant located in Terni produces electricity from renewable sources, and operates specifically in a pulper paper mill waste to energy plant.
+The waste-to-energy plant located in Terni produces electricity from renewable sources and operates specifically in a pulper paper mill waste to energy plant.

 The waste pulper contributions allowed the plant to meet the combustible requirements for the entire year and reach expected performance levels as regards both waste pre-treatment and the production of electricity.
 Some interventions were made in 2016 to enhance plant performance, leading to increased efficiency in terms of containing operating costs.
-The verification procedure implemented by the GSE has been successfully completed.
+The verification procedure implemented by Gestore dei Servizi Energetici S.p.A.
+S.p.A. (i.e., a state-owned company which promotes and supports renewable energy sources in Italy, "GSE") has been successfully completed.